Your health values and Appointment Brief content stay on your device unless you choose a share, print, save, or export destination.

 Third-party services we rely on

-For transparency, here is the complete list of third parties that may receive information in connection with the App, and what each one receives:
+The key third parties that may receive information in connection with the App, and what each one receives, are:

 International data transfers